 - Create an Azure Key Vault instance.

-- Configure your the Verified ID service using the manual setup.
+- Configure your the Verified ID service using the advanced setup.

 - Register an application in Microsoft Entra ID.